davidrhoden/davidrhoden-basic-netlify/timeline/met-gina-at-truck-farm-jul-10-2005.md

 Tom Beeman invited me to a party at the Truck Farm.
 It felt sort of like a gathering of multiple smaller parties.
 I didn't know many people besides Tom. but there were sort of converdational circles forming, and I mingled.

 At one point a few of use were sitting on the grass in a loose circle.
-There was a really pretty girl with small glass to my left.
+There was a really pretty girl with small glasses to my left.
 I didn't know who she was.
 (This was Gina.)
 She was talking to this guy James Martin, a local artist.
 I wanted to get in the conversation so I could meet the girl but James was really holding forth.
 The girl was listening actively.
 I figured I didn't have a chance.
 It looked like she maybe kinda liked this guy.
 I got kind of tired of listening to him go on.

 Then James paused mid-sentence, leaned over, and farted, loudly, in her direction.
 She looked a bit shocked.